Durham police investigating ‘violent swarming’ attack, Muslim advocacy group says victim’s hijab ‘pulled off’

 Durham police confirmed that they are aware of the surveillance video and that all motives, “including the potential that this was a hate motivated offence,” will be considered as part of the investigation.

-“Video surveillance is only one piece of evidence in an investigation,” they said.
+“Video surveillance is only one piece of evidence in an investigation,” they said, adding that their hate crime unit is involved and working with investigators.

 It’s unclear what injuries the victim sustained.